Last updated: September 2021

 Usage information may include the following:

 - System information, such as devices, operating system, amount of memory installed and screen resolution;

 - Adobe product information, such as version number;

 - Information about your documents, such as number of pages and unique document identifiers, (but not the content in your documents);

 - Document usage information such as how many times you open a document;

 - How you interact with Adobe’s mobile apps and how Adobe’s mobile apps interact with your content, including the features you use and the options you select.

-This usage information will be associated with your Adobe account and may be used to personalize the application experience, to help improve the product, and to personalize communications with you (including marketing).
-Usage information collected while you are not logged in may also be associated with your Adobe account when you login.
+This usage information will be associated with your Adobe account and may be used to personalise the application experience, to help improve the product and to personalise communications with you (including marketing).
+Usage information collected while you are not logged in may also be associated with your Adobe account when you log in.

-You can find an overview of how Adobe may use information associated with you in the Adobe Privacy Center: (www.adobe.com/privacy.html).
+You can find an overview of how Adobe may use information associated with you in the Adobe Privacy Centre: (www.adobe.com/privacy.html).